How To Install Windows And Doors

 expanding foam

-4. Use expanding foam to fill large gaps around the exterior of the window, and then trim it with a utility knife when dry.
+4. Use expanding foam to fill large gaps around window’s exterior, then trim it with a utility knife when dry.
 Use frame sealant to fill smaller gaps.

 frame sealant